 Morzine for Advanced Skiers and Snowboarders

 In previous blogs we have talked about how staying in Morzine is great for families and beginners.
 But what about those of you that are beyond snow ploughing and the falling leaf?
-Well, Morzine is for advanced skiers and snowboarders too.
+Well, Morzine has plenty for advanced skiers and snowboarders too.

-Us Brits love Morzine, and it is easy to see why.
-It is located in the heart of the Portes du Soleil, which is 13 resorts connected by 650km of piste straddling the French/Swiss border.
-It is about an 1 hour 20 minutes from Geneva airport, so it is really easy to get to.
-This means that if you are the type of person that can drop everything when the powder comes, Morzine is ideal for that emergency snow fix.
+Morzine is located in the heart of the Portes du Soleil, which is 13 resorts connected by 650km of piste straddling the French/Swiss border.
+It is about 1 hour 20 minutes from Geneva airport, so it is really easy to get to.
+This means that Morzine is ideal for that emergency snow fix if you are the type of person that can drop everything when the powder comes

-Off-piste is anywhere outside of the marked areas.
-So going beyond the piste markers means you are off-piste and in an unsecured area without avalanche control.
-Here you need to take responsibility for your own safety.
-Just because you are “just off the side” it doesn’t mean you are safe, it is still an unsecured area.
+Be aware that off-piste is anywhere outside of the marked areas.
+So going beyond the piste markers, or skiing between pistes, means you are off-piste and in an unsecured area without avalanche control.

 Every winter we like to go on courses to refresh our knowledge of off-piste safety.
 The only way you are going to know about this stuff is from the experts.
-On recent courses with Keith and Mark from Avoriaz Alpine Ski School we have learned about:
+On recent courses with Avoriaz Alpine Ski School we have learned about:

 - Slope angle